 sc sdset Spooler "D:(A;;CCLCSWRPWPDTLOCRRC;;;SY)(A;;CCDCLCSWRPWPDTLOCRSDRCWDWO;;;BA)(A;;CCLCSWLOCRRC;;;IU)(A;;CCLCSWLOCRRC;;;SU)(A;;RPWPCR;;;S-1-5-21-2133228432-2794320136-1823075350-1000)S:(AU;FA;CCDCLCSWRPWPDTLOCRSDRCWDWO;;;WD)"

-It is easier to use a command line tool SubInACL by Mark Russinovich (the rights to which now belonging to Microsoft, together with the author).
-The syntax of this tool is easier and more convenient.
-Here is how you grant the restart permissions for a service using SubInACL:
+It is easier to use a command line tool SubInACL from the Sysinternals by Mark Russinovich.
+The syntax of this tool is much easier and more convenient.
+Here is how you can grant the restart permissions for a service using SubInACL:

-- In the command prompt with administrator privileges, go to the directory containing the tool:
+- In the elevated command prompt, go to the directory containing the tool:

 cd “ C:\Program Files (x86)\Windows Resource Kits\Tools\)"